practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 valuable learning resources.

-In this article, I will walk you through an example of how I was plagued by this very problem, how I overcame it, and how I learned a lot about Clojure in the process of doing so.
-My hope is that by following in my footsteps, you'll be able to apply this technique in your own studies.
+In this article, I will walk you through an example of how I was plagued by this very fear, how I overcame it, and how that lead me to learn a lot about [Clojure][clojure] in a very short period of time.
+My hope is that by following in my footsteps, you'll be able to learn the technique I used and possibly apply it to your own studies.

 ## How I finally learned about Ant Colony Optimization